 A Nicklaus-family design at $119 a round.
 The best pure value in the Sandhills.

-Legacy Golf Links occupies a stretch of rolling terrain in Aberdeen, a few miles south of the Pinehurst Resort core.
-Jack Nicklaus II designed the course in 1991, routing 18 holes through tree-lined corridors with elevation changes that give the layout more visual interest than the surrounding flatlands might suggest.
-All four par 3s feature water, a design motif that concentrates the course's primary hazard where one-shot accuracy matters most.
+Legacy Golf Links sits on rolling terrain in Aberdeen, a few miles south of the Pinehurst Resort core.
+Jack Nicklaus II designed it in 1991, routing 18 holes through tree-lined corridors with elevation changes that give the layout more visual interest than the surrounding flatlands suggest.
+All four par 3s feature water, a design motif that concentrates the course's primary hazard exactly where one-shot accuracy matters most.

-At 7,019 yards from the tips with a slope of 132, Legacy offers enough length to challenge capable players while maintaining a moderate difficulty that makes it enjoyable across a range of handicaps.
-The course does not aspire to the strategic complexity of the Ross or Hanse designs nearby, but it delivers a well-maintained, well-paced round that serves its purpose within a multi-day Sandhills itinerary.
+At 7,019 yards from the tips with a slope of 132, Legacy carries enough length to challenge capable players while staying enjoyable across a range of handicaps.
+It doesn't aim for the strategic complexity of the Ross or Hanse designs nearby, but it delivers a well-maintained, well-paced round that earns its place in a multi-day Sandhills itinerary.

 Green fees run approximately $119, making Legacy the most accessible design of consequence in the immediate area.
-Managed by Talamore Golf Resort, packages combining both courses with villa accommodations provide further savings.
-For a group of four splitting a two-bedroom villa at Talamore and playing Legacy on one of their days, the per-person cost for lodging plus golf can come in under $200, a figure that the resort campus cannot approach.
+The course is managed by Talamore Golf Resort, and packages combining both courses with villa accommodations bring the cost down further.
+For a group of four splitting a two-bedroom villa at Talamore and playing Legacy on one of their days, the per-person cost for lodging plus golf can land under $200, a figure the resort campus can't approach.

-Legacy does not carry the pedigree or the design intensity of the courses that attract golfers to the Sandhills in the first place.
-What it offers instead is reliability.
-The conditioning is solid.
-The pace is manageable.
-The routing provides enough variety to stay interesting, and the par 3s over water deliver genuine moments of consequence.
-In a trip that includes No. 2, Tobacco Road, and Mid Pines, a round at Legacy gives the legs and the wallet a day to recover without giving up the quality of the turf or the pleasure of the landscape.
+Legacy doesn't carry the pedigree or design intensity of the courses that bring golfers to the Sandhills in the first place.
+What it offers is reliability.
+Conditioning is solid.
+Pace is manageable.
+The routing has enough variety to stay interesting, and the par 3s over water deliver real moments of consequence.
+In a trip that includes Pinehurst No. 2, Tobacco Road, and Mid Pines, a round at Legacy gives the legs and the wallet a day to recover without giving up turf quality or landscape.

-The price.
+The price is the point.
 At $119, Legacy delivers Sandhills turf conditions and a competent Nicklaus-family design at a fraction of what the surrounding courses charge.
-It is the round that makes a five-day Pinehurst trip financially realistic.
+It's the round that makes a five-day Pinehurst trip financially realistic.

 Dan Maples designed it for families.
 The Longleaf Tee System makes it work for everyone else, too.